choudhary-sumer/Agent-Langraph/agent_usecase/README.md

 ## Data Structure

-The application now uses JSON files for mock data storage:
+The application uses in-memory mock data storage:

-- `app/data/account_data.json` - Account information
+- **Mock Data Store**: `app/data/mock_store.py` - Centralized in-memory storage for accounts, facilities, and notes
-- `app/data/facility_data.json` - Facility information
+- **Conversation Memory**: In-memory storage (no database required)
-- `app/data/notes_data.json` - User notes data
+- **Mock Data**: Pre-seeded with sample accounts, facilities, and notes for testing

-All tools now read from and write to these JSON files instead of using hardcoded data.
+All tools read from and write to the mock store.
+Conversation memory is maintained in-memory during the server session.

 ## Example Usage

 ### API Request Format

-Both `/chat` and `/postman` endpoints use the same request format:
+The `/chat` endpoint accepts the following request format:

 **Account Overview Request:**
 ```json